Select Page

 Take your time and observe candidates beforehand whenever possible.
 The best case scenario is when you can observe someone’s workplace behavior for long periods of time before hiring them.
 Contract or temporary positions are a good way to do this.
 Anyone who has been a manager for any length of time knows how time-consuming difficult employees are.
 There is absolutely no substitute for avoiding problematic employees to begin with.
 In his bestselling book Entreleadership, Dave Ramsey says it this way, “Whatever your hiring time is, quadruple it.”
 Many hiring experts also recommend multiple interviews.
 This also sends a positive message that your company has high standards and doesn’t just hire anyone.

-Heavily weight references, get former bosses if at all possible.
+Heavily weight references, get former bosses.
 Reference checks are essential in good hires.
 After checking hundreds of references myself, I find most people are really reluctant to say anything negative, so if you get a reference that mentions even minor issues or not much information, it’s usually a big red flag.
 It’s ideal to have references from former bosses or people that really know the persons work habits.
 Hiring expert Lou Adler says that people establish a very predictable pattern of workplace behavior early on in their working life, so you want to know what it is.
 Ask lots of questions about strengths and weaknesses and especially interpersonal problems.

 Screen for competence, but hire for interpersonal skills.
 Years ago I heard the former president of the San Diego Psychological Association say that approximately 81% of all terminations are due to personality problems, not competence.
 Certainly, establish a high bar for competency in the job, but once you get people who are smart enough and can be trained, focus all your remaining hiring efforts on the soft skills like being self-motivated, teachable, and work well with others.
 Trust me, you do not want to hire really smart people who are extremely difficult to manage and don’t get along well with people.
 You will be stuck spending most of your time mopping up the damage.
 There may be rare exceptions to this.
 In his best selling book The Ideal Team Player, organizational consultant Patrick Lencioni distills his years of expertise down to this—build your team out of people that are humble, hungry, and people smart.
 I’ve been using this since I read it and it has paid off big time.
 If you make the mistake of asking all content or future scenario questions, you run the risk of hiring really smart people that can’t get along with anyone.
 As Daniel Goleman pointed out in his acclaimed book Emotional Intelligence, intellect can only take you so far, it is emotional intelligence that makes most people truly successful.